 The FM Industry is Here to Stay

 The FM industries growth over the last twenty years has been led by major corporate leaders seeking real-world solutions to every day problems.
 As a result, they have seen long term financial savings.
-As the field has grown, so have the facility management tools, making it universally beneficial and affordable for organizations of all sizes.
+As the field has grown, so has the facility management software and tools, making it universally beneficial and affordable for organizations of all sizes.

 This continued success, and the sharing of these successes in our information-based society, has led to the acceptance of facilities management as a staple in the business community.
 Statistics regarding the continued growth in the FM field, FM outsourcing and the adoption of FM principals, as well as their organization's growth, are irrefutable evidence that the facilities management industry is a profession that produces results and is here to stay.